 - 1. Public Works continues to lead and coordinate efforts to establish a sustainable regional water supply through integrated water management as demonstrated by the following accomplishments: - After a three-year development period and extended public review, the Los Angeles County Water Plan (CWP) was unanimously adopted by the Board of Supervisors on December 5, 2023.
-Implementation planning is in progress. - 2.
+Implementation planning is in progress with a Water Resiliency Summit being planned in late April 2024.
+The Summit intends to convene Local, Regional, and State water leaders to discuss pathways forward and to launch CWP Task Forces. - 2.
 Public Works continues to lead the Safe, Clean Water (SCW) Program implementation.
 The SCW Program provides local, dedicated funding to increase water supply, improve water quality, enhance communities, and protect public health in Los Angeles County.
-Accomplishments include: - The Flood Control District continues to recommend funding for 25 new Infrastructure Program projects this current year, which are distributed across the Supervisorial Districts as follows: - SD1 5 Projects, \$56.8 million (4 projects provide benefits to Disadvantaged Communities) - SD2 3 Projects, \$7.6 million (3 projects provide benefits to Disadvantaged Communities) - SD3 1 Project, \$350,000 - SD4 10 Projects, \$61.6 million (7 projects provide benefits to Disadvantaged Communities) - SD5 6 Projects, \$34.4 million (4 projects provide benefits to Disadvantaged Communities) - An additional 25 projects were funded this quarter (126 in total) to provide community enhancements entailing reductions in heat island effect, increasing recreational opportunities, providing increased shade and trees, improving flood protection, increasing access to waterways, enhancements in our park spaces, as well as enhancement of green spaces at schools. - The Regional Program's Call for Projects for Fiscal Year 2024-25 closed July 31, 2023.
-Steering Committees are currently evaluating 20 new Infrastructure Program Projects, 4 Scientific Studies, and 5 Project concepts.
-Alongside these new proposals, Steering Committees are evaluating continuing projects and modified Projects for consideration in upcoming Stormwater Investment Plans. - In December 2023, a sole source agreement with the Water Foundation was signed and fully executed for the development and administration of a public education and community engagement grants program under the Safe, Clean Water Program. - 3.
+Accomplishments include: - Steering Committees commenced the development of year 5 Stormwater Investment Plans, which involved assessing new proposals.
+Currently, Steering Committees are in the process of evaluating 20 new Infrastructure Program projects, 4 scientific studies, and 5 project concepts.
+In addition to these new proposals, Steering Committees are also reviewing ongoing projects and modified projects for potential inclusion in forthcoming Stormwater Investment Plans. - Starting in March, the Water Foundation initiated the development and administration of a grants program focused on public education and community engagement as part of the Safe, Clean Water Program. - 3.
 Public Works continues to lead the internal County Working Group (Group) to develop and implement each annual expenditure plan and carry out MS4 Permit activities.
 Investment of Municipal Program (local return) funds from the SCW Program's Regional Programs funds continue to be used to design and develop new multi-benefit projects.